andrewcameronsims/opengallery/README.md

 ## Project Description

 ### Problem definition
-An online marketplace to connect visual artists and art-lovers.
-Our platform gives visual artists the opportunity not only to sell their works but also to set-up patronage relationships with art-lovers who can choose to “follow” them and be the first to see new works as they go up for sale.
-The products are original visual “pieces”(either painting, drawings, or sculpture) -- basically things that you would find in a gallery which has pieces for sale.
+An online marketplace to connect artists and art-lovers.
+Our platform gives artists the opportunity not only to sell their works but also to set-up patronage relationships with art-lovers who can choose to “follow” them and be the first to see new works as they go up for sale.
+The products are original “pieces”(either painting, drawings, or sculpture) -- basically things that you would find in a gallery which has pieces for sale.

 ### Site Map
 ![](./docs/sitemap.png)

 ### Functionality
-- Open Gallery allows users to browse visual art pieces.
+- Open Gallery allows users to browse art pieces.
 - Open Gallery allows user to interact with Open Gallery admin through Contact Us form in the footer.
 - Open Gallery allows artists to sell their art pieces and also buy art pieces from other artists.
-- Open Gallery allows the signed-in users to buy visual art pieces.
+- Open Gallery allows the signed-in users to buy art pieces.
 - Open Gallery allows the signed-in users to follow their favourite artists.
 - Open Gallery allows the signed-in users to contact the artists through a form.
 - Open Gallery allows the signed-in users to contact the artists in-built contact form.